An art blog is the best way to brand yourself as an artist, and to market and sell your art.

 Step 5: Pick Your Hosting Package

 Now it’s time to choose which hosting package you want.
 Shared hosting is priced at 12, 24 and 36 month plans.
 You will save money the longer term you purchase, plus the lower the monthly rate will be.
-You can get a great introductory rate of $4.95/month by choosing the 36 month hosting term.
+You can start with a great introductory rate of $3.95 per month.

 Pretty inexpensive for your own blog or website, right?
 If you ever need more than a shared hosting account, Bluehost provides seamless upgrades to VPS or dedicated server hosting accounts from inside your control panel.
 I usually skip the add-ons at sign up, which you can include at your discretion.
 But, I do recommend Domain Privacy, a paid service that allows personal information to be kept private on WHOIS databases.